will62794/will62794.github.io/_posts/2024-10-15-inductive-proof-graphs.markdown

 In some ways, we may also view these proof graphs as a way of marrying the inductive invariants used for formal verification with the kind of semi-formal, pen and paper proof structures often written by humans.
 For example, a careful induction proof in a distributed systems paper may implicitly resemble this kind of structure (e.g. see the [Raft dissertation proof](https://web.stanford.edu/~ouster/cgi-bin/papers/OngaroPhD.pdf#page=233)).
 These inductive proof graph structures provide a useful way to make this formal, while also showing that these types of graph structures can be seen as ultimately equivalent to any (monolithic) inductive invariant.

-These graph structures are also concretely exploited for automated inductive invariant inference in [this work](https://arxiv.org/abs/2404.18048), and for improving the interactivity and interpretability of the inductive invariant development process.
+These graph structures are also concretely exploited for automated inductive invariant inference in [this work](https://arxiv.org/abs/2404.18048), and for improving the interpretability of the inductive invariant development process.